 In July 2014, a year after prohibiting baseball players from harassing and discriminating against other players on the basis of sexual orientation, Major League Baseball named Billy Bean ’86 its ambassador for inclusion.
 Bean’s role is to fight prejudice with talk, meeting with players, coaches, general managers and owners to share his story of playing big league baseball while protecting a secret.
 Bean spoke about his work at MLB and his career with Editor Joseph Wakelee-Lynch.
+Bean also discussed his career path from LMU to MLB and his decision to come out in a video interview with LMU Magazine.

 How did your assignment as Major League Baseball’s Ambassador for Inclusion come about?